BlueBrain/eFEL/README.md

 News
 ====

+* 2023/01/04: We dropped support for Python 3.6.
+The eFEL code isn't automatically tested on 3.6 anymore.

 * 2021/08/25: We dropped support for Python 2.7.
 The eFEL code isn't automatically tested on 2.7 anymore.

 * 2016/01/17: We dropped support for Python 2.6.
 We're following the numpy and coverage module who also dropped support recently.